Posted on: Oct 12, 2022Raunie

 Benefits to the Health of your Lawn, Long-Term

-When the weather gets cool it can be easy to want to put all of your tools away but just remember: your grass is like a bear going into hibernation, you don’t want it waking up grumpy next year so it’s a great idea to put down a late fall fertilizer this year!
+When the weather gets cooler it can be easy to want to put all of your tools away but just remember: your grass is like a bear going into hibernation, you don’t want it waking up grumpy next year so it’s a great idea to put down a late fall fertilizer this year!